guild-st-isidore-TO/editorismelicorum/README.md

-# Editoris Melicorum
+# Editoris Melicorum (EMEL)

 ![Editoris Melicorum mascot image](./static/edi_melicorum_pic.png "Editoris Melicorum mascot image")

-The Editoris project aims to create a digital music typesetting toolkit for use by music ministries in Catholic parishes.
-The toolkit helps with building musical arrangements around traditional hymns in Gregorian notation.
+Editoris Melicorum is a digital music typesetting toolkit for music ministries in Catholic parishes.
+The toolkit helps build musical arrangements around traditional hymns in Gregorian notation.
 As well as laying them out into documents, both for the congregation and the choir/musicians.

 Check out an [example document here](./static/marian-hymns-0.1.pdf)